 Over the past few hundred years, this building has endured fires, earthquakes and erosion, many of which have required some sort of rebuild.
 Thousands of Kuqa Muslims gather here on Fridays to pray but it is possible for visitors to enter for a small fee.

-The inside of the mosque isn’t spectacular but I did enjoy getting views of the Kuqa Old City from the balcony to the east.
+The inside of the mosque isn’t spectacular but I did enjoy getting views of the Kuqa Old City (which is very similar to Kashgar’s Old City) from the balcony to the east.

 #3 Kizil Thousand Buddhist Caves